 This street being located at the center of Saigon District is conveniently accessible to everything, from parks, historical sites to shopping markets.
 Significant amount of tourists flocked this area all year round, which are also the ones vulnerable to scams and thieves.
 While it’s generally safe, travellers should take caution and common sense all the time.

-Our first stop is The Sinh Tourist to book a night-rider sleeping bus to Mui Ne for less than $10 each, success.
+Our first stop is the legit (watch out for fake ones), The Sinh Tourist to book a night-rider sleeping bus to Mui Ne for less than $10 each, success.
 They offer luggage deposit too, so we can wander freely before our bus leaves at 9pm.

 Now, we only have about 3 hours to explore the city, so we headed back to the market to satisfy our Vietnamese cravings and scour some stuff for our Mui Ne getaway.